 Diabetes is a common disease that occurs when your blood sugar is too high.
 Type one diabetes is when the pancreas doesn’t make enough insulin, causing blood glucose levels to rise.
 Type two diabetes is when the body produces enough insulin, it just doesn’t use it properly.

 One in 5 Americans over the age of 65 years have been diagnosed with type 1 or type 2 diabetes.
 Although, Medicare beneficiaries will have help covering the cost of their diabetic supplies.
 Being a Medicare beneficiary can also mean you may be eligible for a reimbursement on diabetic shoes.

 Medicare Guidelines for Diabetic Shoes

 If you have Traditional Medicare, you should expect to pay any unmet Part B deductible and 20% coinsurance for diabetic testing supplies purchased through a local store that accepts Medicare assignment or from the National mail-order contract suppliers.

-Those with a Medicare Part C Advantage Plan (such as an HMO or PPO), the plan you have will tell you which suppliers are in their network.
+Those with a Part C (such as an HMO or PPO), the plan you have will tell you which suppliers are in their network.

 If you have a Part D Prescription Drug Plan, you’ll have coverage on anti-diabetic drugs that help maintain blood sugar.
 With most Part D Prescription plans there is a coinsurance or copayment, there may also be a deductible that applies, this will depend on the plan you choose to enroll in that is available in your area

 Diabetic Supplies Covered by Medicare

-Durable Medical Equipment (DME) is covered under Medicare Part B medical, most diabetic supplies are considered DME supplies.
+Durable Medical Equipment (DME) is covered under Part B medical, most diabetic supplies are considered DME supplies.

 Medicare covers these self-testing supplies: